-The Company has a series of warrants outstanding (collectively the "Warrants"), which include: (i) warrants (the "Private Placement Warrants") originally issued in connection the Company's initial public offering (the "Company IPO") to purchase up to 7,120,000 shares of the Company's common stock, par value \$0.0001 per share (the "Common Stock"), issuable upon the exercise, at an exercise price of \$11.50 per share; (ii) warrants issued in connection with the Closing of the Business Combination to purchase up to 1,780,000 shares of our Common Stock issuable upon the exercise, at an exercise price of \$11.50 per share; (iii) warrants (the "Public Warrants") issued in connection with the Company IPO to purchase up to 17,250,000 shares of Common Stock, at an exercise price of \$11.50 per share, of the public warrants.
+The Company has a series of warrants outstanding (collectively the "Warrants"), which include: (i) warrants (the "Private Placement Warrants") originally issued in connection the Company's initial public offering (the "Company IPO") to purchase up to 7,120,000 shares of Common Stock issuable upon the exercise, at an exercise price of \$11.50 per share; (ii) warrants issued in connection with the Closing of the Business Combination to purchase up to 1,780,000 shares of our Common Stock issuable upon the exercise, at an exercise price of \$11.50 per share; (iii) warrants issued in connection with the Company IPO to purchase up to 17,250,000 shares of Common Stock, at an exercise price of \$11.50 per share, of the public warrants.
 We receive no capital until the Warrants are exercised, which do not expire until 2028.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."